developermarshak/RPNCaclulatorDemoSF5/README.md

 P.S.
 --
-I don't realized tests for all classes.
+1. I don't realized tests for all classes.
 I hope current test cases, should be enough for understand my skill.

+2. I really don't sure in `ValueValidator` class, maybe it should be responsibility of OneStepCalculator, but this thing don't like me too.

+3. I understand that injected operators to operators collection should be in loading by settings in services.yml, but I can't fast find a solution how do it.